Spyderisk/system-modeller/README.md

 docker-compose down
 ```

-In all these cases, the (Docker disc) volumes are persisted and named volumes will be reattached to new containers.
+In all these cases, the (Docker disk) volumes are persisted and named volumes will be reattached to new containers.
+Importantly, this means that any knowledgebases (domain models), system models, palettes, etc will be persisted after restarting the containers.

+Note that this also means that simply replacing a knowledgebase .zip file in the knowledgebases folder and restarting the containers will not automatically update the knowledgebase.
+To change the default knowledgebase therefore requires you to use `docker-compose down -v`, which removes the volumes and all persisted data.
+This should be used with caution, however, as this will also remove any current system models in Spyderisk.
+An alternative is to use the Knowledgebase Manager (GUI) to update any knowledgebases manually.

 ### Building a SPYDERISK System Modeller Image